scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Search results

-Links in search results are given a "data-search" attribute whose value uses the pattern `search-result-[index]/[total]` where the index is one-based and takes the "start" current page of results into consideration, e.g. if there are ten results per page and the user is on page three, index ought to start at 21.
+Links in search results get a 'data-search' attribute whose value uses the pattern `search-result-[index]/[total]` where the index is one-based.
+The index takes the current page of results into consideration.
+For example, if there are 10 results per page and the user is on page 3, index ought to start at 21.

-The start point of the list should be obtained from a "start" attribute can be set on the list element.
+The start point of the list should be obtained from a 'start' attribute that can be set on the list element.

-The value of "total" is obtained from a "data-total" attribute on the list element.
+The value of ‘total’ is obtained from a 'data-total' attribute on the list element.

 {% highlight html %}
 <a class="ds_search-result__link" href="#" data-search="search-result-1/68">Crofting community right to buy</a>